garybot/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions let our users stay logged in for some period.
+Otherwise they would need to send credentials with every request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+brcrypt hashes passwords many times and is able to parse the hashes, so we can store the hash.

 - [ ] What does bcrypt do to slow down attackers?

+By hashing the passwords so many times bcrypt makes our passwords very difficult to decode.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload, and the signature.

 ## Minimum Viable Product